aurora-multiphysics/aurora/README.md

 AURORA
 =====

-The name of this application is based on the following acronym:
+The [name](https://en.wikipedia.org/wiki/Aurora_(mythology)) of this application is based on the following acronym:

 **A** **U**nified **R**esource for **O**penMC (fusion) **R**eactor **A**pplications.

-In other words, AURORA combines the Monte Carlo neutron transport calculations from OpenMC with the FEA calculations supported by the MOOSE framework, intended for the modelling of tokamak physics.
+AURORA combines the Monte Carlo neutron transport calculations from OpenMC with the FEA calculations supported by the MOOSE framework, intended for the modelling of tokamak physics.
 Currently supported modules within MOOSE are Heat Conduction and Tensor Mechanics, intended to model the increase in temperature arising from heat deposited from neutrons, and subsequent thermal expansion and density changes respectively.
 Support for further modules is ongoing.

 For more information on MOOSE see: [http://mooseframework.org]